twpayne/go-geom/INTERNALS.md

     coordinates.
 Again, the semantics vary: a `Polygon` is a weakly ordered collection of `LinearRing`s (the first `LinearRing` is the outer boundary, subsequent `LinearRing`s are inner boundaries (holes)).
-A `MultiLineString` is an unordered collection of `LinearRing`s.
+A `MultiLineString` is an unordered collection of `LineString`s.

 3. A `MultiPolygon` is an unordered collection of `Polygon`s.